About polling place reviews

 All local authorities must review their polling districts, places and stations that are used for Parliamentary Elections.
 A review must be completed at least once every 4 years.

-The Electoral Registration and Administration Act 2013 introduced the timing of the compulsory review period, the current review period ended on 31 January 2020, the next review period started in October 2023.
+The Electoral Registration and Administration Act 2013 introduced the timing of the compulsory review period.

 What has to be done?